tdwg/website/content/pages/community/esp/mineralogy/index.md

 interconnections and patterns that define our natural world.
 A critical component to reaching this long-term goal is establishing a common digital language.
-As the flagship organization for the standardization of collections data standards, we hope this task force furthers this global effort by extending the work of TDWG into currently unoccupied scientific collections spaces.
+As the flagship organization for the standardization of collections data standards, we hope this task group furthers this global effort by extending the work of TDWG into currently unoccupied scientific collections spaces.